Hogarth Press

 The Hogarth Press is a book publishing imprint of Penguin Random House that was founded as an independent company in 1917 by British authors Leonard Woolf and Virginia Woolf.
-It was named after their house in Richmond (then in Surrey and now in London), in which they began hand-printing books as a hobby during the interwar period.
+It was named after their house in Richmond (then in Surrey and now in London), where they began hand-printing books as a hobby during the interwar period.

-Hogarth originally published the works of many members of the Bloomsbury Group, and was at the forefront of publishing works on psychoanalysis and translations of foreign, especially Russian, works.
+Hogarth originally published the works of many members of the Bloomsbury Group, and was at the forefront of publishing works on psychoanalysis and translations of foreign works, especially Russian.

 In 1938, Virginia Woolf relinquished her interest in the business and it was then run as a partnership by Leonard Woolf and John Lehmann until 1946, when it became an associate company of Chatto & Windus.
 In 2011, Hogarth Press was relaunched as an imprint for contemporary fiction in a partnership between Chatto & Windus in the United Kingdom and Crown Publishing Group in the United States, which had both been acquired by Random House.

 History

 Printing began as a hobby for the Woolfs, and it provided a diversion for Virginia when writing became too stressful.
 The couple bought a handpress in 1917 for £19 (equivalent to about £1295 in 2018) and taught themselves how to use it.
-The press was set up in the dining room of Hogarth House, where the Woolfs lived, lending its name to the publishing company they founded.
-In July they published their first text, a book with one story written by Leonard and the other written by Virginia.
+The press was set up in the dining-room of Hogarth House, where the Woolfs lived, lending its name to the publishing company they founded.
+In July 1917, they published their first text, Two Stories, a book with one story written by Leonard and another written by Virginia.

-From these origins as a 'little press', by the late 1920s the Hogarth Press had become a larger operation, using commercial printers and distributing to an international readership, with some of its bestsellers printed in the tens of thousands.
+From these origins as a "little press", by the late 1920s the Hogarth Press had become a larger operation, using commercial printers and distributing to an international readership, with some of its bestsellers printed in the tens of thousands.

-Between 1917 and 1946 the Press published 527 titles.
+Between 1917 and 1946, the Press published 527 titles.
 It moved to Tavistock Square in 1924.